-The Exchange's net OPEB liability was measured as of June 30, 2017, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2018.
+The Exchange's net OPEB liability and the total OPEB liability used to calculate the net OPEB liability were determined by an actuarial valuation as of June 30, 2020.

 Actuarial assumptions.
-The total OPEB liability in the June 30, 2018 rollforward of the actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the June 30, 2020 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified: